parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

     It returns -1 on error when file descriptor fildes isn't valid.
     This function implicitely increments the file pointer by the number of bytes that were actually read.
 - int fs_get_filesize(int fildes);
-    It returns the current size of the file pointed to by the file descriptor fildes.
+    It will have its own fs_get_filesize.c file.
+(For organization purposes) It returns the current size of the file pointed to by the file descriptor fildes.
     In case fildes isn't valid, it returns -1.
 - int fs_truncate(int fildes, off_t length);
-    It causes the file referenced by fildes to be truncated to length bytes in size.
+    It will have its own fs_truncate.c file.
+(For organization purposes) It causes the file referenced by fildes to be truncated to length bytes in size.
     If the file was previously larger than this new size, the extra data are lost and the corresponding data blocks on disk(if any) must be freed.
     It's not possible to extend the file using this function.